 Venue: Dubai Design District

-Make sure K-POP fans save the dates below!
-Enjoy the chance to see some of the most brilliant and energetic artists up-close and performing live, including Yua, Hwasa, and Chanyeol.
+Be sure to save the dates below!
+Enjoy the chance to see Ibrahim Tatlises, one of most talented Turkish folk singers artists up close and performing live.

 Venue: Coca-Cola Arena